HMT-seminar-2014/hmt-12D/writing/scholiapresentation.md

 #2.
 Why is this scholion here?
 What is its function?#

-Thesis: there is a master copy.
-Scribe A (Venetus A) and B (Venetus B) use similar source but make editorial decisions.
-What are differences?
-This should provide a glimpse of the role the scribe plays in interpretation.
+There may be a common source from which Scribe A (Venetus A) and Scribe B (Venetus B) derived their infromation, but made editorial decisions when they wrote their scholia.
+This provides a glimpse into the role the scribe plays when composing of scholia.

 _________

-#Differences:#
+#Differences#

 _________